alexpisquared/Microsoft-Graph/README.md

   Thanks for registering your app.
 We've configured the app ID (also called client ID) and redirect URI in the code sample.
   App Name              My UWP App
   App ID (or Client ID) See-App-IDs-4e0d-8ce5-fa222b3dd60b
     WARNING!!!
 No Go!
-Use the manually in Azure created App Id !!!
+Use the manually in Azure created App Id !!!       _vvvvv_ Refer to C:\g\Microsoft-Graph\Src\msgraph-training-uwp\ReadMe.md for the WORKING Azure steps.
-Refer to C:\g\Microsoft-Graph\Src\msgraph-training-uwp\ReadMe.md for the Azure steps.
+Also, the "ref not found in universe" error is fixed by installing:   PM>Install-Package Microsoft.Graph -Version 3.21.0